balajiselvaraj1601/RCF_Pytorch_Updated/README.md

 After training, to evaluate:

         We have used the pipeline suggested by [2].
-It's very fast compared to the boundarbench approach suggested in [1] The results would vary by about 0.001 due to usage of approach [2], due to different parameter values used in NMS estimation
+It's very fast compared to the approach suggested in [1] The results would vary by about 0.001 due to usage of approach [2], due to different parameter values used in NMS estimation